ZcashFoundation/zebra/book/src/user/docker.md

 The easiest way to run Zebra is using [Docker](https://docs.docker.com/get-docker/).

 We've embraced Docker in Zebra for most of the solution lifecycle, from development environments to CI (in our pipelines), and deployment to end users.
+We recommend using `docker-compose` over plain `docker` CLI, especially for more advanced use-cases like running CI locally, as it provides a more convenient and powerful way to manage multi-container Docker applications.

 ## Quick usage